SPORTS PREMIUM FUNDING

 In order to raise the attainment of the pupils in sport and PE and to engender healthier life styles our PE and Sport Premium allocation has focused on the following areas:

-In additional to the targeted funding the school has further developed PE and Sport through the following activities, which have been funded from the school’s budget or from additional funding:
+In additional to the targeted funding the school has further promoted PE and Sport through competitions and pupil participation in sport’s day.